Bake Play Smile

 Variations

-• Gluten-free - use GF sausages and swap flour for cornflour (mix with a little water first).
+• Gluten-free - use GF sausages and swap the flour for cornflour (mixed with a little water first).

-• Dairy-free - leave out the cream, or swap with coconut milk/cream for a subtle twist.
+• Dairy-free - leave out the cream, or swap in coconut milk or coconut cream for a subtle twist.

-• Slow cooker curried sausages - brown sausages first, then pop everything into the slow cooker on LOW for 6-8 hours.
-Add peas at the end.
+• Slow cooker curried sausages - brown the sausages first, then pop everything into the slow cooker on LOW for 6-8 hours.
+Add the peas at the end.

 How To Make Curried Sausages